Post-mortem on a deep learning contest: a Simpson's paradox and the complementary roles of scale metrics versus shape metrics: A Simpson's paradox: Architecture versus solver knobs

 \subsection{Basic properties of the data}

-The obvious \BASELINE is the training accuracy. \footnote{The Contest provided a few sample baselines.
-We examined several, and they performed worse than training accuracy.
-See Section~\ref{sxn:detailed_results} for how to use our shape-versus-scale ideas to develop data-dependent metrics that improve on training accuracy as well as the data-independent \ALPHA and \SPECTRALNORM.} If we have access only to trained models and no data (as in prior work~\cite{MM20a_trends_TR,MM20a_trends_NatComm} and as is assumed with \ALPHA and \SPECTRALNORM), then we cannot check this baseline.
+The obvious \BASELINE for model quality is the training accuracy.
+If we have access only to pre-trained models and no data (as in prior work~\cite{MM20a_trends_NatComm} and as is assumed with \ALPHA and \SPECTRALNORM), then we cannot check this baseline.
 Similarly, if the training error is \emph{exactly} zero, then this is not a useful baseline. \footnote{Models that \emph{exactly} interpolate the data are different, in that we can't just ``add data'' (and without retraining work with the same baseline), since then we won't have exactly $0\%$ error with the augmented data set.
-For many model diagnostics, exactly interpolating and approximately interpolating are very different.} Otherwise, we can check against it, and we expect testing accuracy to improve as training accuracy~improves.
+For many model diagnostics, exactly interpolating and approximately interpolating are \emph{very} different.} Otherwise, we can check against it, and we expect testing accuracy to improve as training accuracy~improves.

+In a practical setting, for a properly trained model, one expects that test accuracy will increase with increasing training accuracy, or at least not decrease.
+If the test accuracy does decrease, this indicates that the model is somewhat overtrained and therefore will not generalize well.
+Figure~\ref{fig:trainingVersusTest} plots the relationship between training and testing accuracies for the \TASKONE and \TASKTWO models, color-coded by model\_number (0xx, 1xx, \ldots).
+See also Table~\ref{table:trainingVersusTest} for more detailed numerical results.
+By looking at the both the trendlines and the distrbution of points in Figure~\ref{fig:trainingVersusTest}, we can identify such overtrained models here: almost all of the \TASKONE models (except perhaps the very highly accurate 5xx and 6xx models, and the moderately accurate 0xx and 1xx models); the \TASKTWO 9xx model; and to a lesser extent the \TASKTWO 2xx model.